mrhieu/lockscreen-4/README.md

 # Ionic 4 Lockscreen-4

+Provide a lockscreen UI that supports TouchID/FaceID, plus a beautiful keypad UI.

 [DEMO](https://stackblitz.com/github/mrhieu/lockscreen-4)

 (For some reason some dependencies are missing on Stackblitz side.
 Keep clicking INSTALL MISSING DEPENDENCIES until the demo shows up)